Strategic Plan

 • Work with government and research partners to understand risk and capture mitigation measures driving the need for resilience investment

-• Coordinate state resilience policy to ensure local communities needs are recognised in future recovery and resilience plans
+• Work with state and local partners to ensure diverse local community needs are recognised in future recovery and resilience plans and strategies

-• Enhance economic cost and benefit analysis frameworks and business case templates to better inform investment decisions
+• Enhance economic cost and benefit analysis frameworks to better inform investment decisions and demonstrate benefits of avoided cost through resilience investment

-• Incorporate climate adaptation into assessment of Queensland’s resilience project proposals in alignment with Queensland’s Climate Adaptation Strategy
+• Explore opportunities to better incorporate climate adaptation into resilience planning and policy, in alignment with Queensland’s Climate Adaptation Strategy

 Performance indicators